This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Dashboard > Dashboard List menu.
 You will be taken to the Dashboard List page.

-3. On the Dashboard List page, click the dashboard for which you want to edit widgets.
-You will be taken to the Dashboard Detail page.
+3. On the Dashboard List page, click the dashboard whose widget you want to edit.
+You will be taken to the Dashboard Details page.

-4. Click the More > Edit Widget button in the upper right corner of the widget to edit on the Dashboard Detail page.
-The Edit Widget popup window will open.
+4. On the Dashboard Details page, click the More > Edit Widget button at the top right of the widget you want to edit.
+The Edit Widget popup will open.

 5. After modifying the widget’s metrics and resources, click the Confirm button.
-The widget editing is complete.
+The widget modification is complete.

 • When you select a metric to monitor, it is displayed as a chart in the Selected Metrics area

-Search Filter Area-Set the search items to filter, then click the Apply Filter button to filter the metric list
+Search filter area-After setting the search items to filter, click the Apply Filter button to filter the metric list

-• Namespace-Dimension Name: Search based on the sub-dimension name of the selected namespace
+• Namespace-Dimension Name: Search based on the sub-dimension names of the selected namespace

-• Keyword: Search based on the selected upper category and entered keyword
+• Keyword: Search based on the selected top-level category and the entered keyword

-• Search for each item excluding metric name, resource name, resource ID, and Tag-Key
+• Proceed with item-specific searches excluding metric name, resource name, resource ID, and tag key

-• Tag Key: Search with the selected tag key
+• Tag Key: Search using the selected tag key

 • Data graph collected during the period applied to the chart

-• When you place the mouse cursor on the graph, the time, data value, and metric data information at that point are displayed in a popup
+• When the mouse cursor is placed on the graph, a popup displays the time, data value, and metric data information for that point

-• When you click the label name displayed in the legend, detailed information about that legend is displayed in a popup
+• Clicking the label name displayed in the legend shows detailed information for that legend in a popup

-• In the table area within the chart, you can check and modify labels, statistics, and aggregation period by legend
+• In the table area within the chart, you can view and edit legend labels, statistics, and aggregation periods

-• Click the legend color to change to a different color
+• Click a legend color to change it to another color

-• Metric: Display the namespace, resource name, and metric name of the selected metric
+• Metric: displays the selected metric’s namespace, resource name, and metric name

-• Statistics: Select the method to aggregate metric data
+• Statistics: select the method for aggregating metric data

-• You can select from Average (default), Minimum, Maximum, Sum
+• Choose among Average (default), Minimum, Maximum, Sum

-• Aggregation Period: Select the aggregation period unit of metric values
+• Aggregation period: select the aggregation period unit for metric values

-User permissions are required to clone a dashboard.
+User permission is required to duplicate the dashboard.

 • User: {email}